-While backpacking Vietnam you will notice that transportation can be chaotic and stressful.
-Check out your options beforehand to decide the best way to get from point A to point B. We found Google Maps and the app maps.me (where you can download maps to use offline) especially useful in planning out our journey beforehand.
+While traveling through Vietnam you will notice that transportation can be fairly chaotic and stressful.
+We found Google Maps and the app maps.me (where you can download maps to use offline) especially useful in planning out our journey beforehand.

-Walk: Book a hostel that is within the area of the city you would like to explore.
-Most hostels are within a 10-20 min walk of the local tourist destinations.
+Walk: Book a hostel that is within walking distance to the area of the city you would like to explore.
+Most hostels are within a 10-20 min walk of the main tourist destinations.

 Bicycle: You can rent bicycles from shops in most cities for just a few dollars a day.
 Some hostels will also have bikes you can use for free.
 We recommend this for the smaller towns, it’s an especially great way to travel around Hoi An!

-Scooter: Rent a scooter from your hostel for ₫ 45,000- ₫135,000 VND ($2-$6 USD) per day.
-This ise a very affordable way to explore the country side and smaller towns.
-Check out our tips on Driving a Motorbike in Southeast Asia.
+Scooter: Rent a scooter from your hostel for 45,000- 135,000 VND ($2-$6 USD) per day.
+This is a very affordable way to explore the country side and smaller towns.
+Before you go; check out our tips on Driving a Motorbike in Southeast Asia!

 Taxi: Taxis are a super popular way to get around; just remember to haggle with your taxi driver beforehand.
 You can offer about half the asking price.
 Taxi meters are becoming more popular in which case it is more difficult to haggle.
-Be cautious they aren’t driving you in circles or the long way to up the meter.
-In the event of a disagreement the driver may pretend not to know English; so its important to agree on everything first to avoid being scammed.
+Be cautious that they aren’t driving you in circles or the long way to up the meter.

-Hire a Private Driver: Hiring a private car and driver will costs about ₫ 1,023,000- ₫1,250,000 VND ($45-$55 USD) per day.
-This can be convenient when you’re in a large city or area and there are many attractions to visit that are far apart.
+Hire a Private Driver: Hiring a private car and driver in Vietnam will costs about 1,023,000- 1,250,000 VND ($45-$55 USD) per day.
+This can be convenient when you’re in a large city and there are many attractions to visit that are far apart.

-Trains, Buses or Flying: These are generally inexpensive ways to travel around Vietnam depending on your distance and timeline.
-Uber is also getting popular in the large cities such as Hanoi and Ho Chi Minh.
-This is a great alternative to taking a taxi but be careful with the language barrier.
+Trains, Buses or Flying: These are all relatively inexpensive ways to travel around Vietnam depending on your distance and timeline.
+Uber is also getting popular in the larger cities such as Hanoi and Ho Chi Minh.
+This is a great alternative to taking a taxi!

 - Take advantage of transportation included with tours to get from one destination to another.